 - Secondly, a comprehensive Business Plan should not just be used to raise money.
-It will never guarantee that you will, in fact, be successful in raising the required funds.
-The Business Plan is merely the first – albeit most critical step – in the overall funding application process.
+It will never guarantee that you will successfully raise the required funds.
+The Business Plan is the first – albeit most critical step – in the overall funding application process.
 It boils down to how prepared the business owner is to answer all the gruelling questions posed by investors.
 Whether he or she is well-informed and prepared.
 The Business Plan merely opens the door to that first interview!

 Business Plan Writing forces your management team to get clarity and agreement on purpose, approach, priorities, and information gaps.
-That’s useful even if most of its assumptions prove to be incorrect, even if it doesn’t help you raise any money.
+That’s useful even if most of its assumptions prove incorrect, even if it doesn’t help you raise any money.
 In contrast, the “Wing It” model is a bit like heading on a trip without a destination, let alone directions.
-A good Business Plan provides you with a decent map with a big X on it.
-That will help focus your efforts on what you need to do to get there.
+A good Business Plan provides a decent map with a big X. That will help focus your efforts on what you need to do to get there.
 And how you will adapt when you hit those inevitable obstacles.
 So do “enough” planning to serve your purpose, but don’t skip the Business Plan Writing process entirely.

 Business Plan Writing is an integral part of starting a new business.
 A business plan is a very important strategic tool for entrepreneurs.
 The reality is that business plans take a long time to write.
-Moreover, it requires that you have a tremendous amount of data at your fingertips and compile financial projections, even though a considerable number of entrepreneurs don’t have an accounting background.
+Moreover, it requires that you have a tremendous amount of data at your fingertips and compile financial projections, even though many entrepreneurs don’t have an accounting background.